gstamatelat/agt-clustering-challenge/src/site/markdown/generate-graph.md

 **`agt-generate-graph`**

-This script generates a random graph in Bipartite format.
+This script generates a random graph in Bipartite format in the standard output stream.

 The result is dumped in stdout.
 Due to the way random networks form, some vertices may be unconnected.
 These vertices are not included in the graph